Camera Support #9968

 To check you should shoot a similar generic image in RAW mode for every ISO the camera supports.
 Then convert those CR2s to DNG (Adobe's DNG Converter generally runs in Wine), and load them in darktable's development branch to check if there are significant differences.
 Let me know how it turns out.

-#4 Updated by Dan Cecile almost 4 years ago
+#4 Updated by Dan Cecile about 4 years ago

 Oh, that makes more sense that this is just a feature.
 Maybe the list of supported cameras could be linked to from the darktable homepage?